 English Show Hack is a class for the very well trained horse.
 The Show Hacks perform at the walk, trot, and canter and demonstrate the normal, collected and extended gaits of each.
 They also hand gallop and are asked to stand and back readily.
 Manners and performance are the top two criteria for success in this division.

-A show trial horse is one that navigates its way through a variety of obstacles in the show arena with skill and expression.
+A show trail horse is one that navigates its way through a variety of obstacles in the show arena with skill and expression.
 These horses may be good “out on the trail”, but “out on the trail” horses, may not make a show trail horse.
 Trail horses are judged on a numerical scoring system with each obstacle receiving a particular score based on the judge's opinion.
 Each judge is also responsible for noting any penalties that occur during the horses go and deducting them from the overall score.
 This is a very technical division and one in which RTEC enjoys developing our riders.

 The purpose of the ranch riding class is to measure the ability of the horse to be a pleasure to ride while being used as a means of conveyance from performing one ranch task to another.
 The horse should reflect the versatility, attitude, and movement of a working ranch horse riding outside the confines of an arena.
 Horses work individually with specific patterns demonstrating, walk, trot, extended trot, lope, extended lope, stops, turns and back maneuvers.